-88. The main livelihood activities of the affected tribal population are agriculture supplemented by agriculture related activities.
-Some of the project displaced persons are also engaged in fabrication and sale of household utilities and tools made of bamboo.
+85. The main livelihood activities of the three tribes, Mishing, Sonowal Kacharis and Deoris of the project affected villages is agriculture supplemented by animal husbandry and fishing.
+Some of the Mishing are also engaged in fabrication and sale of household utilities and tools made of bamboo.
 The occupational profile of displaced ST population is presented in Table 5-6.
-The total displaced ST population in the working group (excluding population from 0-14 years) is 1027.
-It is reported that, 59.01% of ST population falling in workforce group is unemployed (this includes housewives as well).
-Of the working population of 421, 16.07% and 0.49% reported to be engaged in agriculture and as agricultural laborers respectively, 4.48% are working in government services and 14.80% is engaged in trade and business.
-Since the livelihood of the displaced tribal population is largely agriculture and business, the impact of the project will be felt directly by 31.36% whose livelihood is directly or indirectly associated with agriculture and trade/ business.
+It is reported that, 53.09% of ST population are unemployed which also includes housewives.
+Children up-to the age of 14 years has not been considered in the enumeration of livelihood activities.
+26.80% of the Displaced Persons reported to be engaged in agricultural activities while 9.54% are agricultural laborers and 1.37% is non-agricultural laborers.
+5.15% of the tribal population is engaged in business and 2.23% is working in government services.
+Since the livelihood of the displaced tribal population is largely agriculture or agricultural labour, the impact of the project will be felt directly by 36.34% whose livelihood is directly or indirectly associated with agriculture.